 With this new edition of the ECI Pocket Guide, updated with the latest news and links to further sources of information and support, GEF aims to assist ECI organisers in their difficult challenge of pioneering European participatory democracy.

 This updated edition has been produced by GEF for the Greens/EFA Group in the European Parliament.

 How to use this Pocket Guide?

-The Pocket Guide is divided in 3 sections that address the following questions respectively: How can you use the ECI?
-What are the requirements you have to fulfill to successfully complete an ECI?
+The Pocket Guide is divided in 3 sections which address the following questions, respectively: how can you use the ECI?
+What are the requirements you have to fulfil to successfully complete an ECI?
 Where can you find assistance for your ECI?

 The ECI RESOURCE CENTRE provides a wealth of details on the constitutional foundations, legal statutes and procedural regulations of the ECI.
 This chapter has been completely updated.

 Order your copy now!

 Would you like an own copy of the Pocket Guide?
 Then send us e-mail at email@example.com and we’ll send you one.

 GEF’s Campaign Handbook covered a number of successful ‘pilot ECIs’.
 These were efforts by NGOs and civil society groups to gather 1 million signatures in order to influence the EU’s agenda.
 They were inspired by the ECI, but took place before the ECI comes into effect on April 1st 2012.